lorenzozanolin/Introduction-To-Cybersecurity/README.md

 # Introduction-To-Cybersecurity
-Practical Exercises proposed in the Intro2CS course
+Practical Exercises proposed in the Intro2CS course.